rdegges/rdegges-blog/articles/2010/python-docstring-symmetry.md

 -   PEP-257 says that you should NOT put your function signatures into your docstring, as they are already available through introspection.
-Makes perfect sense: don’t be redundant:
+Makes perfect sense: don't be redundant:

         # Don't do this, please.
         def stupid_function(a):
             """stupid_function(a) -> int"""
             return 4

-So, as you can (hopefully) see, I’m not some crazy rebel who hates standard conventions or anything.
+So, as you can (hopefully) see, I'm not some crazy rebel who hates standard conventions or anything.
 I love order just as much as the next programmer.

 ## Where PEP-257 Goes Crazy